PopnPrimp/popgym/rage_yoga.md

 Take what you need, beginners are welcome.

 Kirsten is a queer from Queens who loves movement but manages chronic pain.
 She/they hope to help folks access calming techniques and to develop intuitive love and trust in the body while letting go of some of the bullshit in the mind.

-Every Saturday 4pm to 5:15pm, $5 suggested donation to support the Dreamhouse

 1022 Wyckoff Ave, Ridgewood